easyJet Flight Delay Compensation

-In addition, if your easyJet flight is cancelled and you are given an alternate flight the next day, the airline is required to cover all of your hotel and transport costs.
+In addition, if your easyJet flight is cancelled and you are given an alternate flight the next day, the airline is required to cover all of your hotel accommodation and transport costs.

 It is important to note that this right is completely separate from the right to easyJet compensation for a delayed flight.
 You are entitled to food and drinks for the period of your wait regardless of the circumstances that have brought easyJet’s flight delay about.
 In other words, even if your disruption was due to bad weather, your right to care remains and the airline should help you out with your additional expenses.

 Often times, easyJet will offer you a voucher for your expenses at the airport.
 If the voucher amount is insufficient to cover your costs, feel free to go over its limit.
 The airline is required to reimburse you for any costs in excess of its amount.
 Remember to hold on to your receipts.

 In fact, if the airline does not offer you a voucher, it is still required to compensate you for any costs you incur.
 Again, keep your receipts as they are the only acceptable proof of expenditures.
 Unfortunately, bank statements are not accepted.

 If you are involuntarily denied boarding of your flight, you can claim easyJet denied boarding compensation.
 As with flight delays and cancellations, the compensation amount will depend on the flight distance.